stonepros/stone/doc/man/8/rbd.rst

   that only payload checksumming is disabled, header checksumming is always on.
   For msgr2.1 protocol this option is ignored.

-* cephx_require_signatures - Require msgr1 message signing feature (since 3.19,
+* stonex_require_signatures - Require msgr1 message signing feature (since 3.19,
   default).
 This option is deprecated and will be removed in the future as the feature has been supported since the Bobtail release.

-* nocephx_require_signatures - Don't require msgr1 message signing feature
+* nostonex_require_signatures - Don't require msgr1 message signing feature
   (since 3.19).
 This option is deprecated and will be removed in the future.

 * tcp_nodelay - Disable Nagle's algorithm on client sockets (since 4.0,